ENTJ Personality Type – Everything You Need To Know About Commander

 Two Types of ENTJ Personality

-While Commander personality is distinctive on its own, ENTJs can be split into two subgroups based on how they respond to stressors, people, and circumstances.
+While ENTJ personality type is distinctive on its own, ENTJs can be split into two subgroups based on how they respond to stressors, people, and circumstances.

 One type is called Assertive or ENTJ-A, while the other one is called Turbulent or ENTJ-T. Let’s take a look at the differences between ENTJ-A and ENTJ-T.